sarsamurmu/reboost/docs/built-in-plugins/css.md

 ```

 ### Treating all CSS files as modules
-By default all CSS files which includes `.module.` in their name are treated as
+By default, all CSS files which includes `.module.` in their name are treated as
 CSS modules.
 If you want your all CSS files to be loaded as CSS modules then
 you can use `modules.test` option change this behavior.
 ```js